CyberFlameGO/svnpython/Doc/library/xml.etree.elementtree.rst

    instance of the standard TreeBuilder class.

-   .. method:: close()
+.. method:: XMLTreeBuilder.close()

    Finishes feeding data to the parser.
 Returns an element structure.

-   .. method:: doctype(name, pubid, system)
+.. method:: XMLTreeBuilder.doctype(name, pubid, system)

    Handles a doctype declaration. *name* is the doctype name. *pubid* is the public identifier. *system* is the system identifier.

-   .. method:: feed(data)
+.. method:: XMLTreeBuilder.feed(data)

    Feeds data to the parser. *data* is encoded data.

 :meth:`XMLTreeBuilder.feed` calls *target*\'s :meth:`start` method
 for each opening tag, its :meth:`end` method for each closing tag, and data is processed by method :meth:`data`. :meth:`XMLTreeBuilder.close` calls *target*\'s method :meth:`close`.
 :class:`XMLTreeBuilder` can be used not only for building a tree structure.
 This is an example of counting the maximum depth of an XML file::

     >>> from xml.etree.ElementTree import XMLTreeBuilder